Make-School-Courses/Core/Term 1/README.md

 Your success as a developer stems from your ability to manage yourself.

 The theme for core term one is "Productivity & Developer Success Skills."
-You will master the skills that are often taught only in the first months of a job.
-Time management, communication techniques and expectations, as well as fundamental technical skills that all developers must know such as advanced Git and Github techniques, Unix commands, keyboard shortcuts, etc.
+You will master the skills that are often taught only in the first months of a job: time management, communication techniques and expectations, as well as fundamental technical skills that all developers must know such as advanced Git and Github techniques, Unix commands, keyboard shortcuts, etc.

 You'll focus on establishing productive learning and work habits and gain initial mastery of the fundamental processes of software development and agile development.